Gay Activists Alliance: History

 The group was incorporated by Hal Weiner, Esq., of Coles & Weiner, a two-person firm, after Weiner defended Sylvia Rivera in a criminal court proceeding where she had been arrested in Times Square while obtaining signatures on a petition for the first proposed LGBTQ legislation in the New York City Council, Intro 475, and charged with soliciting for the purpose of sex, rather than exercising a civil right to petition.
 The corporate certificate was rejected by the New York State Division of Corporations and State Records, on the grounds that the name was not a fit name for a New York corporation because of the connotation in which the word "gay" was being used, and that the corporation was being formed to violate the sodomy laws of New York.
 It took five years to win the right to incorporate under that name.

 The founding members, seven men and one woman, of the Gay Activists Alliance were dissatisfied members of the Gay Liberation Front.
 Some of the founding members included Fred Orlansky, Arthur Bell, Arthur Evans, Marty Robinson, Tom Doerr, Peter Marleau, Kay Tobin Lahusen, and Fred Cabellero.
 The group members wanted to form a "single issue, politically neutral [organization]", whose goal would be to "secure basic human rights, dignity and freedom for all gay people".
 The political neutrality and single-themedness stood in contrast to the Gay Liberation Front, which allied itself with the radical Black Panther Party, criticized the Vietnam War and had a hard left-wing, anti-capitalistic stance.
 GAA was most active from 1970 to 1974.

 In one action in March 1970, the GAA organized protests against the police raid on the Snake Pit bar in Greenwich Village and the injuries suffered by Diego Viñales in the resulting chaos.
 These protests helped spark interest in the upcoming Christopher Street Liberation Day events already planned for 28 June.
 This event, scheduled to commemorate the first anniversary of the Stonewall riots, was the first Pride march celebration in the United States.

+In 1973, the GAA challenged television host Jack Paar over remarks it regarded as derogatory toward gay people.
+After GAA president Bruce Voeller complained to Paar and ABC about his use of anti-gay stereotypes and terminology, Paar contacted the organization and invited representatives to appear on Jack Paar Tonite.
+Voeller, Arnie Kantrowitz, and Nathalie Rockhill appeared on the March 8 broadcast.
+The discussion became contentious as Paar defended some of his language, objected to gay people who “proselytize”, and questioned objections to the word “fairy”, while Kantrowitz explained why such terminology was offensive and reinforced stereotypes.